 The research division provides professional, nonpartisan research, drafting, mapping, and redistricting services for the lieutenant governor, the speaker of the house of representatives, legislators, and all legislative committees.
-Specific services include congratulatory, memorial, and policy resolution and certificate of recognition drafting; bill analysis and bill version side-by-side comparison drafting; policy issue research; statistical research; data gathering and preparation; map production and geographic analysis; publication preparation; website creation and maintenance; and redistricting information and support.
+Specific services include congratulatory, memorial, and policy resolution and certificate of recognition drafting; bill analysis and bill version side-by-side comparison drafting; policy issue research; statistics and demographics; data gathering and preparation; map production and geographic analysis; publication preparation; website creation and maintenance; and redistricting information and support.

-The administration section is responsible for strategic operations and planning and the direction of the division.
+The administration section is responsible for strategic operations and planning of the division.

-During a legislative session, the staff of this section review bill analyses drafted by the bill analysis section, draft side-by-side comparisons of the senate, house, and conference committee versions of bills and joint resolutions, and handle research requests.
+During a legislative session, the staff of this section prepare and review bill analyses, draft side-by-side comparisons of the senate, house, and conference committee versions of bills and joint resolutions, and handle research requests.

 In support of interim activities, the section responds to legislator and committee requests for research, including background information for interim charges; legislative history research; surveys of Texas' and other states' practices, laws, and legislation; and syntheses of academic, government, or other research.

 The staff of this section draft congratulatory, memorial, and policy resolutions as well as certificates of recognition.
 The section also produces or coordinates the production of a number of research division and council publications.

 In response to requests from legislators and committees, the staff of this section compile and analyze data, prepare statistical estimates and projections from data, evaluate methodologies of and conclusions in statistical studies conducted by others, advise on the use and interpretation of statistics or on how to formulate a design to answer a research question, and conduct statistical surveys and analyze results.

 The staff also provide assistance to state agencies in designing or conducting statistical studies and surveys mandated by the legislature.